 Emerson N. Matson also heard it from Chief Martin J. Sampson (Puget Sound Swinomish): "The Mink and the Sun" pp123-127 in Longhouse Legends Thomas Nelson Sons 1968.

-To hear an audio recording of Fran telling this story, plus more eclipse lore, visit
+Here is an audio recording of Fran telling this story:

 Our ancient ancestors must have been extremely concerned when they saw the Sun go dim in the middle of the day!
 Something appeared to be taking bites out of it.
 Would the monster swallow it completely?
 What would life on Earth do without the light and warmth of the Sun?

 Some cultures figured out that the Moon was getting between us and our Sun, casting its shadow onto the Earth.
 A number of sophisticated ancient cultures even kept such careful records that they were able to predict when the next eclipse would come.

 Meanwhile, folks enjoyed composing myths, legends, and folktales "explaining" what made the Sun vanish for a while.
 Sometimes as in "Mink and Sun" it's an accident.
 Sometimes a huge dog tries to devour the Sun, or a villain steals it.
 In other stories, the Sun herself becomes so distraught over the death of a loved one that she hides herself away.
 All the stories then tell how human or animal characters had to work to bring back the Sun.
 We can't live without it!

 Monday August 21, 2017, at around 1pm CDT, we in Oklahoma experienced 80-90% total eclipse of the Sun.
 The Moon's shadow swept across the United States from the far northwest (where the story of "Mink and Sun" originated) to the southeast states.